mmul-it/ansible/roles/terraform/README.md

   After few seconds the az command on your computer will output a json (which contains your account list).

-  NOTE: if you have configured your login as a Service Principal, you need also to login with the user, tenant and certificate provided by your account administrator.
+  NOTE 1: if you have configured your login as a Service Principal, you need also to login with the user, tenant and certificate provided by your account administrator.
 Once you obtained this, execute:

       (venv-terraform)$ az login --service-principal -u <user URL> -p <certificate pem> --tenant <tenant id>

+  NOTE 2: with Terraform versions >=0.13.x and hashicorp/azurerm provider >=
+  2.5.x the login as Service Principal isn't supported anymore.
+If you use those more recent versions (or use the defaults provided by the role) you can skip the login as a Service Principal.
+Everything still works as expected.

   You are now ready to go with Terraform state on Azure Storage Container